abmclin/CleaningDataCourseProject/README.md

 ## Purpose:

-Merge and tidy up the dataset from UCI Machine Learning Repository located at <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>.
+Merge and tidy up the Human Activity Recognition Using Smartphones data set from UCI Machine Learning Repository located at <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>.
 A set of experiments performed using 30 volunteers using a Samsung Galaxy S II smartphone.

 Each person performed 6 activities, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 Each activity was measured (by the Samsung smartphone) at a rate of 50Hz.